campagnola/pynrn/README.md

 Features
 --------

-* Proper python classes for all NEURON object types
+* Proper python classes for all NEURON object types; no HocObjects.
 * Context management: guaranteed separation between subsequent runs.
-* Straightorward introspection of NEURON kernel, available mechanisms, and mechanism variables
+* Straightorward introspection of NEURON kernel, available mechanisms, and mechanism variables.
-* Explicit and automatic creation / deletion of underlying NEURON objects
+* Explicit and automatic creation / deletion of underlying NEURON objects.
-* Fully documented, unit-tested API
+* Fully documented, unit-tested API.
-* No HocObjects
-* No "ghost" attributes; dir(obj) is always accurate and comprehensive
+* No "ghost" attributes; dir(obj) is always accurate and comprehensive.
-* No "segment._ref_XX" needed; just use "segment.XX"
+* No "_ref_XX" needed to reference range variables.
-* All methods are strictly type-checked; no silent failures for incorrectly used methods
+* All methods are strictly type-checked; no silent failures for incorrectly used methods.
-* No segmentation faults for misuse of API (although some pathological cases will still crash)
+* No segmentation faults for misuse of API (although some pathological cases will still crash).
-* Pure python (but depends on standard neuron package)
+* Pure python (but depends on standard NEURON package).

 Incompatibilities with NEURON+Python API